Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/4317_CURRICULAR_MASKS-IMPERIAL_PHANTASMATICS.md

 the Birmingham Cultural Studies school.
-The films, _Handsworth Songs_ (1986) by the Black Audio Collective and _The Last of England_ (1987) by Derek Jarman can be used as examples of this counter-pastoral politics (Auguiste 1988;Kruger 1988; Gilroy and Pines 1988). [[12]](biddick_fn.html#fn12) Together these films work like a double-edged blade that exposes the roots of the pastoral family tree of Englishness to migrant and sexual histories.
-Both films splice family scenes from home-movie footage, to create a counter- pastoral space.
+The films, _Handsworth Songs_ (1986) by the Black Audio Collective and _The Last of England_ (1987) by Derek Jarman can be used as examples of this counter-pastoral politics (Auguiste 1988;Kruger 1988; Gilroy and Pines 1988).
+[12] Together these films work like a double-edged blade that exposes the roots of the pastoral family tree of Englishness to migrant and sexual histories.
+Both films splice family scenes from home-movie footage, to create a counter-pastoral space.

 _Handsworth Songs_ can be read as a kind of video museum for West-Indian migration into Britain.
 It tells a history of the Handsworth uprising of 1985